shotgunsoftware/tk-core/docs/initializing.rst

     can be customized by setting a ``SHOTGUN_HOME`` :ref:`environment variable<environment_variables>`.

 Lastly, it creates a Pipeline Configuration on local disk, from which Toolkit is launched.

-.. note:: The end result of starting Toolkit using the bootstrap API and using the Manual
-    project setup is exactly the same.
-The difference is that when using Project Setup, the Pipeline Configuration on disk is created at the start of a project and shared between all users.
-When using the bootstrap API, the pipeline configuration on disk is created just-in-time prior to launch, based on the Pipeline Configuration settings in Shotgun.

 Examples